 Brenton Wood, soul and R&B singer and songwriter, was born in Shreveport, LA in 1941.

-Larry Taylor, bassist for Canned Heat who previously had been a session musician for The Monkees and Jerry Lee Lewis, was born Samuel Lawrence Taylor in New York City in 1942.
+Larry Taylor, bassist for Canned Heat who previously had been a session musician for acts including The Monkees and Jerry Lee Lewis, was born Samuel Lawrence Taylor in New York City in 1942.

 Georgie Fame, R&B and jazz singer and keyboardist, was born Clive Powell in Leigh, Lancashire, England in 1943.